Contact force

 Contact force example - kicking

 When a football player applies force with their leg to kick the football, a contact force arises as the football and the player’s leg come into direct contact.
 This contact force occurs due to the physical interaction between the objects at the moment of impact.
-It’s this contact force that enables the player to transfer energy to the football, propelling it forward, and it illustrates how contact forces involve the push or pull resulting from objects physically touching during an interaction.
+It’s this contact force that enables the player to transfer energy to the football, propelling it forward and illustrating how contact forces involve the push or pull resulting from objects physically touching during an interaction.

 Throwing